Sinio-Manoka/tsunami_lab/doc/sphinx/input/BathymetryandBoundaryConditions.rst

     t_real l_eigens[2] = {l_sL,l_sR};
     decompose(l_eigencoefficients,l_eigens,o_minus_A_deltaQ,o_plus_A_deltaQ);

-    if(!l_updateL){
+    //if left cell is dry its A-∆Q is zero if(!l_updateL){
         o_minus_A_deltaQ[1] = 0;
         o_minus_A_deltaQ[0] = 0;
-    }if(!l_updateR){
+    //if left cell is dry its A+∆Q is zero }if(!l_updateR){
         o_plus_A_deltaQ[1] = 0;
         o_plus_A_deltaQ[0] = 0;
+      }

    }